SWxTREC/dst-live/README.md

 BaseApp includes some sample pages and graphics, and includes the standard LASP header, footer, and search modules.

 Checklist of things you will need from your project or project manager:
-- larger, horizontal logo for the upper left
+- larger, horizontal logo for the upper left, ~208px tall
-- smaller, text-based logo for the mobile/sticky header
+- smaller, text-based logo for the mobile/sticky header, ~88px tall
+- if not using the standard LASP logo in the upper left and if applicable, parent organization logo, ~208px depending on style of logo
 - favicon
 - theme colors (this site is helpful for creating palettes: http://mcg.mbitson.com)
 - a start on nav items (can be a different list for header and footer)